SrivinaySridhar/CV-Football-Analysis/README.md

   Applied optical flow and other computer vision techniques to track player movement throughout the video.
 - **Performance Metrics Extraction**:
   Calculated key metrics such as possession rate and distance covered to evaluate team performance.

+## Key Metrics Extracted
+- **Possession Rate**
+- **Distance Covered**
+- **Player Speed**

+This combination of advanced detection, tracking, and transformation techniques provides a comprehensive analysis of player and team performance in real-world metrics.